 The coronavirus (COVID-19) pandemic is having a profound impact across the UK.
 In response to the pandemic, the COVID-19 Infection Survey measures:

-how many people across England, Wales, Northern Ireland and Scotland test positive for COVID-19 infection at a given point in time, regardless of whether they report to experiencing symptoms
+how many people across England, Wales, Northern Ireland and Scotland test positive for COVID-19 infection at a given point in time, regardless of whether they report experiencing symptoms

 the average number of new positive test cases per week over the course of the study